quickwit-oss/tantivy-py/README.md

 # Installation

-The bindings can be installed using setuptools:
+The bindings can be installed using from pypi using pip:

-    python3 setup.py install --user
+    pip install tantivy-py

+If no binary wheel is present for your operating system the bindings will be build from source, this means that Rust needs to be installed before building can succeed.

-Note that this requires setuptools-rust to be installed.
-Another thing to note is that the bindings are using [PyO3](https://github.com/PyO3/pyo3), which requires rust nightly and only supports python3.
+Note that the bindings are using [PyO3](https://github.com/PyO3/pyo3), which requires rust nightly and only supports python3.

+# Development

+Developing tantivy-py can be done in a virtual environment using `pipenv` or using local packages using the provided `Makefile`.

+For the `pipenv` setup install the virtual environment and build the bindings using:

+    pipenv install --dev
+    pipenv run maturin develop

+After the bindings are build, the tests can be run using:

+    pipenv run python -m pytest

+For the `Makefile` based setup run:

+    make

+Running the tests is done using:

+    make test

 # Usage